ace2884/3-2-needs/bcc.md

 •	Structs can be passed as parameters to functions and returned as values, allowing for the creation of more flexible and modular code structures in Solidity smart contracts.

+•	Structs in Solidity can also include functions, allowing for the definition of complex behaviors and interactions between different data structures.

 •	Syntax :-
 ```
 struct <structure_name>{